maupzilla/maupzilla/README.md

 - 👋 Hi, I’m @maupzilla
 - 👀 I’m interested in 3d printers
-- 🌱 I’m currently learning designing for a 3d printer
 - 💞️ I’m looking to collaborate on  3 printers
 - 📫 How to reach me look around